arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/edge-control/tutorials/user-manual/content.md

 ***To maintain the RTC on time the included CR2032 coin cell must be used.***

-An example code to test the RTC functionality can be found on **File > Examples > Arduino_EdgeControl > Basic > RealTimeClock**
+An example code to test the RTC functionality can be found on **File > Examples > Arduino_EdgeControl > Basic > RealTimeClock**.

-In the example code, there is a .h file called Helpers that includes very useful and easy-to-use functions for parsing the time on different formats.
+In the example code, a **`.h`** file called Helpers includes useful and easy-to-use functions for parsing the time on different formats.

 Initially, you must set the current time as a reference for the RTC.
 This is made just once and can be done using the function setEpoch([Current Unix Time](https://www.unixtimestamp.com/)):